The Gospel is the answer.

 Simply put, the Gospel is the story of Jesus’ death, burial, and resurrection.
 In these acts, Christ was our sacrifice.
 He conquered sin and death and gave man a path to God.
 “O death, where is your victory?
 O death, where is your sting (1 Co 15:55 ESV)?”
 This is good news, and the effects of the Gospel are far-reaching and should penetrate every aspect of the believer’s life.

 One of the important details of the Gospel is reconciliation.
 The Bible is clear that people were made in the image of God.
-Humans disfigured that image when Adam and Eve disobeyed God.
+Humans disfigured that image when Adam and Eve ate fruit from the forbidden tree.
 Our natures changed.
 We were meant to be mirrors of God.
 We were meant to reflect His selflessness, kindness, and love.
 Instead, our pride and sin created discord between God and ourselves.

 Our sin also creates hostility between us and other people.
 We see this hostility when a cop chokes a black man with his knee or when riots destroy the property of those who were not to blame.
 We see this hostility when a black man is chased down by thugs with shotguns and killed while on an afternoon jog.